uttam1216/DataUseTraceabilty_LUH_UBO/README.md

 ### 4. Database

-PostgreSQL database is used to store the required data.
+By default PostgreSQL database is used to store the required data.
+As an alternative, csv files can also be used throughout for storage by enabling flag_transact_with_db = False in utils/utils.py

 #### a) Keys